What do the different coloured jerseys mean?

 Again, the speeds encountered in bunch sprints vary depending on the type of finish; however the winners in previous stages of the Tour de France have reached speeds in excess of 70 kilometres an hour.
 Now that’s movin’.

 How much money does the Tour winner get?

-There's a lot of prize money at stake in the Tour de France, then, and not simply for the final winner.
-Money is awarded in individual stages down to 25th place, with the exception of the team time trial, as only 21 teams are in the race.
-Daily prizes are given to the leader of each jersey competition, and each points or mountain sprint carries its own prizes for the first three across the line.
+There’s a lot of prize money at stake in the Tour de France, then, and not simply for the final winner.
+Money is awarded in individual stages down to 25th.
+Daily prizes are also given to the leader of each jersey competition, and each points or mountain sprint carries its own prizes for the first three across the line.
 Additional prizes are awarded each day to the most aggressive rider (Prix de la Combativité), as well as special primes throughout the race.

 Finally, bonuses aren’t just available to those who win.
 A special prize of €1,500 per rider is given to each team that finishes with at least 7 of its 9 riders.

 How do the organizers decide the start order for the prologue and following time trials throughout the race?

 The start order for the prologue of any Grand Tour is determined by race management, with last year’s winner always riding last.
 The start order for the following time trials is based on a rider’s time on general classification from the stage prior to the time trial, with the riders lowest on the overall classification leaving first.

 If a rider was first last year and wears number 1, why doesn’t last year’s second place wear number 2?